2022 Krasnoyarsk kindergarten shooting: Perpetrator

-Polina Platonovna Dvorkina (Полина Платоновна Дворкина; at birth – Sofia Olegovna Kechina; born in 2002) in the family of Krasnoyarsk journalist and Oleg Kechin, director and co-founder of a publishing center.
-Polina became interested in the ideas of radical feminism at the age of 12.
-She studied the works of foreign authors of this movement and hated men.
-She shaved her head, spoke negatively about men, and called for violence against boys.
-At the trial Dvorkina stated that since childhood her mother and father did not take care of her, she was left to herself, her parents drank heavily and did not pay any attention to her.
-Shortly before the crime, Dvorkina changed her surname, first name and patronymic to Polina Dvorkina in honor of the American feminist writer Andrea Rita Dworkin.
+Polina Platonovna Dvorkina (Полина Платоновна Дворкина; at birth – Sofia Olegovna Kechina) was born in 2002 into the family of a Krasnoyarsk journalist and Oleg Stepanovich Kechin, director and co-founder of a publishing center.
+Polina became interested in the ideas of radical feminism and anti-male-leaning content at the age of 12.
+She studied the works of foreign authors of the movement and became a misandrist.
+She shaved her head, explained why she hated men, spoke negatively about men, and called for worldwide violence against men and boys.
+During her trial, Dvorkina stated that since childhood her mother and father did not take care of her, she was left to herself, and that her parents drank heavily and did not pay any attention to her.
+Shortly before the attack, Dvorkina changed her surname, first name and patronymic to Polina Dvorkina in honor of the American feminist writer Andrea Rita Dworkin.
 She wrote a feminist manifesto, which she sent to foreign media outlets, in which she declared the need for "women to commit violent acts and murders against men".
-According to her, she wanted to use her manifesto to protest against the "exploitation of women".
-In the fall of 2021, Dvorkina purchased a hunting shotgun.
-At the time of the attack on the kindergarten, Dvorkina was wearing a T-shirt with writing encouraging violence acts against men.
+According to Dvorkina, she wanted to use her manifesto to protest against the "exploitation of women".
+In the fall of 2021, she purchased a hunting shotgun.
+She earned the money for the shotgun working at KFC, though her father contributed some of it.
+Dvorkina searched for a kindergarten in three different districts, specifically ones with a large number of boys, and tried to get a job there so she could see the layout of the rooms.
+However, the job opening turned out to be no longer available.
+Her choice of Kindergarten № 31 was no accident — she had previously gone there for an interview and noted in her testimony that security at the facility was lax.
+At the time of the attack on the kindergarten, Dvorkina was wearing a T-shirt with anti-male writing encouraging violence against men.